aleios-cloud/sls-dev-tools/README.md

 # sls-dev-tools
-The Chrome Dev Tools for the Serverless World
+The Dev Tools for the Serverless World

 ⚠ Still in early POC stages, stable Alpha release expected in next weeks. ⚠